wuxxin/infra-shared/docs/pulumi.md

     Creates a self-signed certificate
 -   `PKCS12Bundle`
     Creates a PKCS12 bundle from a certificate and private key
+-   `EncryptedPrivateKey`
+    Creates an encrypted private key in PEM format
 -   `NSFactory`
     Manages DNSSEC keys and anchors
 -   `TSIGKey`